chris-sanders/chris-sanders.github.io/_posts/2023-05-23-troubleshoot-ci.md

 The [Troubleshoot][] project is an open source project to provide diagnostic tools for working with Kubernetes.
 For this article I'm not going to focus on the analysis features but on the collection of logs and cluster information.
 In particular if configured correctly the support bundle that is captured from a Troubleshoot run can be used with another project [sbctl][] to review the cluster with kubectl as if you had direct access to the cluster.

 The `sbctl` tool emulates the API server and returns value from the support bundle captured by Troubleshoot.
-You can list pods, events, and even review logs allowing you to review what a clsuter looked like at a point in time.
+You can list pods, events, and even review logs allowing you to review what a cluster looked like at a point in time.
 Combining these make for a really compelling way to capture what has gone wrong in CI systems long after the test is done and cluster has been destroyed.

 ## Github Action